clux/kubecon2020/kubecon-talk.md

 But in the mean time; this is still going to be a very positive talk.
 Yes, there are some broken invariants, but regardless, kubernetes is remarkably consistent in its api despite shortcomings of the language.
 And we'll show some examples of this from source.

-We'll also touch on a bit of async api design in rust during the process of modelling the api with rust generics.
+We'll also touch on a bit of async api design in rust during the process of modelling the api with generics.
 Async rust was only properly released about a year ago, and the rust ecosystem has consequently seen enormous advances in this year.
 So if you're not up to speed, you'll at least see some patterns in this talk.

+(NOTE: i'll try to use "WE" and "OUR" for the needs of kube-rs)

 ## Kubernetes
 Let's talk about what kubernetes provides.